grame-cncm/faustwebsite/mkdocs/docs/community/powered-by-faust.md

 <div><a href="https://github.com/luke1241/MUSS3640_Vocal_Synth"><img width="50%" class="mx-auto d-block" src="img/MUSS3640.jpg"></a> </div>

 The MUSS3640 Vocal Synthesiser is a standalone application/VST3 plugin developed to allow exploratory synthesis of the singing voice.
 It implements a combination of formant-wave-function and bandpass synthesis techniques.
-The DSP is wrtitten in Faust.
+The DSP is written in Faust.

 ## [RITI: Room Is The Instrument](https://github.com/LucaSpanedda/RITI)